arunm-engineer/GithubActions_CrashCourse/Readme.md

 # on: [push, fork]

 # All of the jobs you want to execute, theses jobs will execute parallely if they are independent jobs to execute.
-# Note: Can also add depends-on as a step in a job to be dependent on another job
+# Note: Can also add "needs" as a step in a job to be dependent on another job
 jobs:
+  # Can have more than one jobs running
   # Name your job
   execute-linux-commands:
     # The Github hosted runner with the OS you want